quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Idle Timeout {#idle-timeout}

-If the idle timeout is enabled, a connection that remains idle for longer than the advertised idle timeout (see {{transport-parameter-definitions}}) is closed.
+If the idle timeout is enabled, a connection is closed when it remains idle for longer than the larger of the advertised idle timeout (see
-A connection enters the draining state when the idle timeout expires.
+{{transport-parameter-definitions}}) or three times the current Probe Timeout (PTO).
+The connection state is discarded immediately when the timeout expires.

 Each endpoint advertises its own idle timeout to its peer.
 An enpdpoint restarts any timer it maintains when a packet from its peer is received and